SSWConsulting/SSW.Rules.Content/rules/angular-reactive-forms-vs-template-driver-forms/rule.md

 When to use Reactive Forms:
 - When you need more complex form validation logic.
 - When the form is dynamic (fields are added or removed at runtime).
-- When you prefer a more structured and predictable approach to form handling.

 ```ts
 import { Component } from '@angular/core';